 Because the difference being measured is typically the result of carrying out a specific promotional activity, the incremental sales definition can be extended to also describe a sales metric that functions as a key performance indicator (KPI) of marketing effectiveness.

-By comparing your actual sales over the course of a particular promotion, for example, with your promo-free sales expectations for that period, you can measure the financial performance of a dedicated marketing channel or sales campaign.
+By comparing your actual sales over the course of a particular promotion, for instance, with your promo-free sales expectations for that period, you can measure the financial performance of a dedicated marketing channel or sales campaign as well as return on marketing investment.

-In marketing and advertising, you may also use “incrementality testing” to measure the impact of your campaigns and how many new customers they brought in (versus your usual marketing strategy).
+In marketing and advertising, you may also use “incrementality testing” to measure the impact of your campaigns and how many new customers and additional sales they brought in (versus your usual marketing strategy).

-Now more than ever (according to Gartner) demand generation relies on collaboration between marketing and sales.
+Now more than ever demand generation relies on collaboration between marketing and sales teams.

 With the core aim of marketing to drive demand and generate revenue, vice president analyst at Gartner for Marketers Noah Elkin says, “Implementing a shared vision and processes enables both departments to focus on collectively serving the needs of their highest-value customers and prospects.”

 So, how can you tell if your company’s joint efforts to meet prospect and customer needs is making a financial impact?
-One way is by using incremental sales to understand the effect of your promotional work on total sales growth.
+One way is by using incremental sales to understand the effect of your sales and marketing efforts on total sales growth.

 Measuring incremental sales helps gauge marketing return because it highlights new revenue that can be traced back to a specific sales promotion or marketing event.
 When it comes to attribution, it is vital that you know which sales and marketing activities have moved the dial.